Concurrency Control in DBMS

 2. Shared Lock

 In this locking, It provides exclusive use of a data item to one transaction.
-Transaction which want to read as well as modify a data item must make exclusive lock on that data item that called write lock or update lock.
+Transactions which want to read as well as modify a data item must make an exclusive lock on that data item called write lock or update lock.

-Transactions which want to read a data item only and do not modify it, it can make a shared lock on the data item that is called read lock.
+Transactions that want to read a data item only and do not modify, can make a shared lock on the data item that is called read lock.
 Any number of transactions can make the shared lock and read the data item but they can’t modify the data item unless the shared lock a released by all the transactions that are holding locks on that data item.